 I followed the clifftop path at a leisurely pace, leaving the railway behind until I reached Fancove Head a mile or so before Eyemouth.
 It was still winter time, so it began to get dark at about 6.00pm.
 Rather than continue behind a cliff edge wall to camp without any sea view, I pitched at Fancove Head between Burnmouth and Eyemouth on a field margin 90 or so metres above sea level, overlooking this attractive inlet.

 The weather was mild as I worked through all my various logistical aims for the evening.
 As my phone signal was still strong, I listened to a few podcasts while I made my dinner and gazed out at the small lights of fishing boats on the moonlit sea.
 Another strength of this trail is that there is very little light pollution up on the cliffs.
-Some recent, small kit additions such as a windshield, a pot cosy and a jetboil bag made these processes more enjoyable in many small but significant ways.
+Some recent, small kit additions such as a long spoon, a windshield, a cosy and a cuben jetboil bag made these processes more enjoyable in many small but significant ways.
 I was still having tent pole problems of which more later, but I slept well and soundly listening to the waves below.
 On a nocturnal loo trip, I crawled out of my tent into a dome of bright stars, which was really overwhelming in spite of the hour.

 Fancove Head to Pettico Wick (near St Abb’s Head).